Union Village, Rhode Island: History

-Union Village was originally named Bank Village, and was the site of the first bank in northern Rhode Island, in 1805.
+Union Village was originally named Woonsocket by Native Americans.
 The area was part of the original Edward Inman-John Mowry purchase from the Native Americans in 1666.
-Richard Arnold Jr. settled in the Union Village area in the late 17th century and the area was predominantly a farming community.
-In the 1800s the Bank in the village was called the Union Bank and the village received its name from the bank.
+Richard Arnold Jr. settled in the Union Village area in the late 17th century.
+The area was predominantly a farming community.
+Later, it became Woonsocket Crossroads, as it was where the Providence-Worcester Highway (Great Road) and Boston - Chepachet Highway (South Main Street and Pound Hill Road) intersected.
+In 1805, prominent residents incorporated the Smithfield Union Bank.
 The house containing the bank vault is still intact (2007).
-The Village was also home to the Bushee Academy, a prominent school in the nineteenth century.
-Union Village served as a way stop for travelers on the way to Boston, Worcester and Connecticut, and it was a commercial center through the 1820s.
+Eventually, the village changed its name to Bank Village.
+The Village was also home to the Smithfield Academy, a prominent school in the nineteenth century.
+Bank Village taverns served as a way stop for travelers on the way to Boston, Worcester, and Connecticut.
+It became Smithfield's commercial center through the 1820s.
 The Marquis de Lafayette allegedly dined at Seth Allen Tavern in Union Village when visiting the United States in 1824-25.
+Railroads eventually made long-distance stagecoach travel obsolete.
+The village fell into decline, and in 1852, the bank moved to the Town of Woonsocket.
+Later, the Village was renamed Union Village.